donbonifacio/blog/content/post/consultant-interview-markus-schirp.md

 easier to do the right thing.
 The answer is tooling.
 Bicycles for brains.

 And applying the first level axioms results in the following ideas, that when embraced by the entire development team reduces lots of drift.
-The ideal cases is that when everybody follows the same axioms, and rules derived from it we result in bit wise identical deliverables.
-I know this is the ideal state we'll never reach, but I see value in target it and getting really close to it, despite the delta between current and ideal state will always be bigger than zero.
+The unreachable ideal is that everybody, applying the same axioms and derived rules, results in bit wise identical code.
+This ideal can never be reached, but the closer we get to it the more healthy the project.

 Some consequences: